-4.04 - PREFERENTIAL CATAGORIES
+4.05-04 - PREFERENTIAL CATEGORIES

-- A. The parties recognize the primary importance to employ residents of Alaska.
+A. The parties recognize the primary importance to employ residents of Alaska.
 Both the Union and the Employer shall give first preference to qualified residents of Alaska.
-Also, preference shall be given to qualified residents in the immediate area of the job call. - B. It is understood the Employer will have need for employees with special skills and abilities.
-The Union agrees to refer persons possessing such skills and abilities and to honor all such bona fide requests. - C. The parties recognize the need to hire people with disabilities.
-A person with a disability is one so specified under regulations issued by the Vocational Rehabilitation Division of the Department of Labor and Workforce Development. - D. Pursuant to the parties mutual recognition of the principles of Equal Employment Opportunity and Affirmative Action, the parties agree that selective certification by referral will be made to satisfy the State's affirmative action objectives.
+Also, preference shall be given to qualified residents in the immediate area of the job call.

+B. It is understood the Employer will have need for employees with special skills and abilities.
+The Union agrees to refer persons possessing such skills and abilities and to honor all such bona fide requests.

+C. The parties recognize the need to hire people with disabilities.
+A person with a disability is one so specified under regulations issued by the Vocational Rehabilitation Division of the Department of Labor and Workforce Development.

+D. Pursuant to the parties mutual recognition of the principles of Equal Employment Opportunity and Affirmative Action, the parties agree that selective certification by referral will be made to satisfy the State's affirmative action objectives.
 When a specific request is made for a referral to fill a position with an applicant in a protected category, the Union will make every effort to honor such request, providing such underutilization has been specified and approved by the Office of Equal Employment Opportunity.
+In such cases, the Union will have seventy-two (72) hours, rather than forty-eight (48) hours, to make the referral.

-- E. The selection of Veteran candidates for positions covered by this agreement shall be made consistent with the Personnel Rules. - F. The criteria expressed in the subsections above may be used as justification for an appointment from other than the top qualified and available candidates; provided, however, the individual is registered with the Union.
+E. The selection of Veteran candidates for positions covered by this agreement shall be made consistent with the Personnel Rules.

+$\pm$ F. The criteria expressed in the subsections above may be used as justification for an appointment from other than the top qualified and available candidates; provided, however, the individual is registered with the Union.

-4.05 - REJECTION OF APPLICANTS
+4.06-05 - REJECTION OF APPLICANTS